 ABOUT TECHNOLOGY TRANSFER:

-The Innovation & Enterprise Office in CIT is responsible for all technology transfer activities between the Institute and industry.
+The Innovation & Enterprise Office in MTU is responsible for all technology transfer activities between the Institute and industry.

 These activities include the following:

-- Managing the Institute Intellectual Property (IP) policy
+- Managing the university Intellectual Property (IP) policy

-- Creating & promoting awareness of IP within CIT through guides, seminars, guest speakers, training courses, lectures etc.
+- Creating & promoting awareness of IP within the university through guides, seminars, guest speakers, training courses, lectures etc.

 - Creating and building strong links with industry